Sileshi3/self_healing_llm/README.md

 ###  LLM backend (local model)

-For this week I selected Phi-3-mini-4k-instruct model Since it is a "mini" model, it is designed to run on my limited hardware.
+I selected Phi-3-mini-4k-instruct model, since it is a "mini" model, it is designed to run on my limited hardware.
 This ensures my Docker container remains lightweight and performs well locally.

-### Week 2
 To check the end-to-end chekpoint I run the following bash on the garak_env on the host powershell

 Invoke-RestMethod -Uri http://host.docker.internal:8000/generate -Method POST -ContentType "application/json" -Body '{"prompt":"hello"}'